-I often hear the same questions from writers, questions like, “How do I make a living as a writer?” or, “How do I write a bestselling book?”
+Do you have questions about writing?
+Maybe you wonder, “How do I make a living as a writer?” or, “How do I write a bestselling book?”

-I first had the idea become a writer when I was 17 years old.
-I was in my room, reading a novel by Charles Dickens, probably A Tale of Two Cities, and for some reason the characters and the story touch me so deeply that for a moment I felt connected.
+I was in my room reading A Tale of Two Cities by Charles Dickens for high school, and for some reason the main character (and supporting cast) and the story touched me so deeply that—for a moment—I felt connected.

-You see, like many kids, I was bullied in school, and for me it had the effect of silencing me.
-I didn’t trust people and I had very few friends.
-But for some reason, reading that book at that moment, it was as if Charles Dickens had reached through 120 years of history and spoken directly to me.
+You see, like many kids, I was bullied in school, and it had the effect of silencing me.
+I didn't trust people, and I had very few friends.
+But for some reason, reading that book at that time, it was as if Charles Dickens had reached through 120 years of history and spoken directly to me.

 In that moment, that question people always ask when you're growing up popped into my head: “What do you want to be when you grow up?

-In other words, I wanted to become a writer so I could connect.
+In other words, I wanted to become a writer so I could connect to others.